State Patrol trooper struck, killed by driver during pursuit on I-5 in Chehalis

-A Washington State Patrol trooper was struck and killed by a fleeing driver Tuesday afternoon while he was placing spike strips on Interstate 5 in Chehalis during a police pursuit, according to the State Patrol..
+A Washington State Patrol trooper was struck and killed by a fleeing driver Tuesday afternoon while he was placing spike strips on Interstate 5 in Chehalis during a police pursuit, according to the State Patrol.

 The trooper, Justin R. Schaffer, was struck just before 4 p.m. and taken to Providence Centralia Hospital, where he was pronounced dead, Trooper Will Finn said on Twitter.
 All southbound lanes of I-5 south in Centralia were temporarily closed after the crash.

 Lt.
-Ray Brady, a spokesman for the Thurston County Sheriff’s Office, said officers began pursuing the suspect, a 39-year-old man from Thurston County, Monday afternoon after he allegedly stole a bottle of lighter fluid from Pacific Mini Mart in Lacey.
+Ray Brady, a spokesman for the Thurston County Sheriff’s Office, said officers began pursuing the suspect, a 39-year-old man from Thurston County, on Monday afternoon after he allegedly stole a bottle of lighter fluid from Pacific Mini Mart in Lacey.

-The convenience store clerk followed the man into the parking lot intending to take a photo of his license plate when the man pulled out a stun gun and pointed it at the clerk and a customer, Brady said.
+The convenience-store clerk followed the man into the parking lot intending to take a photograph of his license plate when the man pulled out a stun gun and pointed it at the clerk and a customer, Brady said.

 “They were able to back away from him,” Brady said.
 “He got into his truck, and as he was leaving, he accelerated toward the store clerk, but she got out of the way.”

 The sheriff’s office identified the suspect based on surveillance video and the personalized license plate on his truck, Brady said.
-Officials alerted other local law enforcement agencies later Monday.
+Officials alerted other local law-enforcement agencies later Monday.

 On Tuesday afternoon, a Thurston County sheriff’s deputy spotted the suspect near exit 95 on I-5.